-IntroPsych Learning Lab: Located in PC/403, open 12:30-4:30PM.
-The Learning Lab contains dedicated computer stations for module viewing and is supervised by Instructional Staff to personally answer your questions.
+IntroPsych Lobby Lab: Located in the lobby of the Psychology Building (PC), the lobby lab is open 11:00AM-4:00PM Monday-Thursday.
+It contains dedicated Instructional Staff to personally answer your questions.

 Live Lectures: Each week, Dr. Joe Kim will present a live lecture which complements the material from the web modules and provides additional context, applications, and extended material.
 To keep up to date, you should watch the assigned web modules before attending.